fieldtrip/website/example/fooof.md

 # Fitting oscillations and one-over-F (FOOOF)

 FOOOF allows distinguishing rhythmic activity from concurrent power-spectral 1/f modulations.
+The implementation in FieldTrip is using code from the Brainstorm toolbox.
+The Brainstorm website has a [tutorial](https://neuroimage.usc.edu/brainstorm/Tutorials/Fooof) that provides some more details.

 ## Extracting spectral features of simulated data